How to Become a Product Manager: The Ultimate Guide

 Successful product managers need a variety of solid skill sets.
 These skills help them better understand customers, align with business goals, and bring products to completion.
 Essential skills for product managers include product skills, technical knowledge, and soft skills.

-To land a job, you will need to demonstrate your new product management skills to prospective employers.
+To land a job, you must demonstrate your new product management skills to prospective employers.
 A portfolio contains case studies of recent products and projects.
 It should showcase who you are, highlight your professional background and experience, and demonstrate what makes you a great product manager.

 Product management portfolios allow you to create one place to showcase your work.
 Often, portfolios are hosted on professional websites like Squarespace, WordPress, or Adobe Portfolio.
 Online portfolios showcase projects or products where you have taken on product management roles or responsibilities.
 Even if you didn’t have a “product manager” title, this is an opportunity to demonstrate relevant skills and show off your product manager mindset.
-You can link a product portfolio in your resume and job cover letter, on your LinkedIn, and/or provide it personally via email correspondence during the application and interview process.
+You can link a product portfolio in your resume and job cover letter on your LinkedIn or provide it personally via email during the application and interview process.
+Many job seekers link their portfolios in all three places.

 Here are some examples of Product Management Portfolios:

-• Dan Shetty: Shetty’s portfolio site highlights his background and past roles, seamlessly creating a narrative that explains where he’s been and where he hopes to go.
-As a note for anyone changing careers, Shetty highlights that his first degree was in psychology and highlights this as an asset to his PM Career
+• Dan Shetty: Shetty’s portfolio site highlights his background and past roles, seamlessly creating a narrative explaining where he’s been and hopes to go.
+As a note for anyone changing careers, Shetty highlights that his first degree was in psychology and highlights this as an asset to his PM Career.

 • Reza Rezaeipour: Rezaeipour’s product manager portfolio is on a single-page website.
-This layout highlights his career path in chronological order, and the visual prominence of the portfolio section highlights his most important projects.
+This layout highlights his career path in chronological order, and the portfolio section’s visual prominence highlights his most important projects.

 Step 4: Get a Product Management Certification